BENENDEN SCHOOL (KENT) LIMITED

-"Headmistress" means the person appointed by the Governing Council of the School to be responsible for (or to share in the responsibility for) the day-to-day running of the School, including anyone to whom such duties have been delegated;
+"Headmistress" means the person appointed by the Governors of the School to be responsible for (or to share in the responsibility for) the day-to-day running of the School, including anyone to whom such duties have been delegated;

 "Schedule of Fees" means the published note of the School's prevailing fees notified to you from time to time and a copy of which remains available on the School's website and from the School at any time upon request;

-"School Rules" means the body of rules and policies of the School as may be amended from time to time for legal, safety or other substantive reasons, or in order to assist the proper administration of the School.
+"School Rules" means the body of rules of the School as may be amended from time to time for legal, safety or other substantive reasons, or in order to assist the proper administration of the School.
 A copy of the then current version of the rules is provided to each child on entry and is sent to parents with the Acceptance Form.
 Parents will be notified of subsequent changes to the rules;